AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 **<p style="text-align: center;">Figure 2.27:** *Left: The Gini impurity for class C1 = $p(1−p)$, C1 has probability $p$.
 Note that the term $1−p$ replaces the $-\log p$ in the entropy and it is easier to calculate.*</p>

 Note that $1−p$ happens to be the probability of class C2 but it is not what is meant here, this becomes clearer when we consider a multi-class situation where the term $(1−p)$ is still used to calculate the impurity of C1 but the probability of C2 is likely to be different due to the involvement of other classes.
-This coincidence makes the left and right hand sides identical for the binary classes problems.
+This coincidence makes the left and right-hand sides identical for the binary class problems.
 Note that the term has a max of 0.5*0.5=0.25.

-In addition, since we have two classes then we need also similar term for the second class.
+In addition, since we have two classes we need also a similar term for the second class.
 Given that its probability is $p^{\prime}$

 $$
 \operatorname{Gini}=p(1-p)+p^{\prime}\left(1-p^{\prime}\right)
 $$

-In the case of Gini impurity it is helpful to realise that $p+p^{\prime}=1$ hence:
+In the case of Gini impurity, it is helpful to realise that $p+p^{\prime}=1$ hence:

 $$
 \text { Gini }=p(1-p)+p^{\prime}\left(1-p^{\prime}\right)=\left(p+p^{\prime}\right)-\left(p^{2}+p^{\prime 2}\right)=1-\left(p^{2}+p^{\prime 2}\right)
 $$

-Its behaviour is shown in figure 2.28 below:
+Its behaviour is shown in Figure 2.28 below:

 ![Two graphs showing the Gini impurity for two classes C1 and C2, with probabilities p and p' respectively.](images/DS_IMG039.png)

 **<p style="text-align: center;">Figure 2.28:** *Left: The Gini impurity for two classes C1 and C2 with probabilities $p$ and $p^{\prime}=1-p$ respectively.
 Note that the Gini impurity has a max of 0.25+0.25=0.5.
 Right: The different components of the Gini impurity fit together.*</p>

-In general if we have more than $K$ classes, then:
+In general, if we have more than $K$ classes, then:

 $$
 \text { Gini }=\sum_{i=1}^{K} p_{i}\left(1-p_{i}\right)=1-\sum_{i=1}^{K} p_{i}^{2}